 Epazote characterizes the taste of Mayan cuisine in the Yucatan and Guatemala.
 Use epazote in soups, meat dishes, and especially to enhance huitlacoche, mushrooms, bean and chile-based foods such as refried beans (frijoles refritos), frijoles negros, moles, or rice and beans.

 MEDICINAL: Helps prevent flatulence.

-A delicious pick-me-up for almost any recipe, essential cane espresso sugar is made with freshly ground roasted espresso beans and organic, all natural cane sugar.
+A delicious pick-me-up for almost any recipe, our espresso sugar is made with freshly ground roasted espresso beans and organic, all-natural cane sugar.
 Full of robust flavor, this sugar adds a burst of espresso flavor to desserts, spice rubs, grilled meats, or the rim of a cocktail.

 Bulk Uses: Coffee Bars - Dessert Toppings - Ice Cream Bars - Manufacturing - Sugar Bulk Bars - Baking - Drink Rimmer - Restaurants - Catering - Main Dishes – Grilling

 The Gumbos and Jambalayas, blackened grey-fish and grilled meats of the Cajun and Creole cooks of Louisiana are all flavoured with this spicy mix.
 Ingredients: Paprika, pepper, fennel, cumin, mustard, cayenne pepper, thyme, oregano, garlic and onions.